ThoughtWorks-SEA/developer-training/docs/javascript/npm.md

 - Add custom scripts `start` and `start:dev` to the file
 - Install Express as a dependency
 - Install ESLint as a dev dependency
-- Install nodemon as a global dependency
+- Install nodemon as a dev dependency